 Finance Committee: The Finance Committee is responsible for overseeing the financial health of the organization and making recommendations to the Board of Directors on financial matters.

 Now, this doesn’t mean you don’t need a bookkeeper or accountant.
-It also doesn’t mean that as your nonprofit grows you won’t have a finance manager or even a CFO in large nonprofits.
+It also doesn’t mean that as your charitable organization grows you won’t have a finance manager or even a CFO in large nonprofits.
 The roles above are a starting point.

 Reading Financial Statements